-These paintings are explorations of the landscapes and the seascapes, the treasured artifacts, the rocks and trees that shape human life here on the coast of Downeast Maine.
-Living where human life is still tightly entwined with the primal rhythms of nature stirs and fosters awareness through all five senses.
-In my work I hold up what I hope to steward and more deeply experience.
+My work is exploring the landscapes and the seascapes, the elements and the objects that shape life here on the coast of Downeast Maine.
+This existence tightly entwined with the primal rhythms of nature stirs and fosters awareness and wonder.

 whopaints Gallery & Studio in Winter Harbor, Maine